-- the small admitted bodies group (SABG) will be wound up with effect from 1 April 2011.
-From that date each former member of the group will be treated as a standalone employer in the Fund.
-As an interim measure, the contributions for the period 1 April 2011 to 31 March 2014 will be calculated on a grouped basis under the previous group rules of operation; - we will set deficit recovery periods for the T&PC and former SABG that: - as far as possible are likely to reduce the level of deficit during the inter-valuation period if all of the Actuary's assumptions prove correct; and - safeguard the interests of the Fund by having regard to the strength of covenant and the financial stability of the grouped employers; - schools, including former grant maintained schools, will be treated as part of the local authority within whose area of responsibility they fall for the purpose of setting contribution rates and deficit recovery periods; any discretions in respect of these matters will fall to the local authority; schools that opt to become academies become stand-alone employers in their own right but inherit responsibility for the share of scheme deficit attributable to the former school(s) from which they were formed and that share of scheme deficit will then be taken into account in calculating their separate contribution rate.
+- we will set deficit recovery periods for the above groups of employers.
+Those deficit recovery periods will be set at levels that - as far as possible are likely to reduce the level of deficit during the inter-valuation period if all of the Actuary's assumptions prove correct; and - safeguard the interests of the Fund by having regard to the strength of covenant and the financial stability of the grouped employers; - schools, including former grant maintained schools, will be treated as part of the local authority within whose area of responsibility they fall for the purpose of setting contribution rates and deficit recovery periods; any discretions in respect of these matters will fall to the local authority; schools that opt to become academies become stand-alone employers in their own right but inherit responsibility for the share of scheme deficit attributable to the former school(s) from which they were formed and that share of scheme deficit will then be taken into account in calculating their separate contribution rate. - we will set standard and maximum deficit recovery periods for the remaining employers but will leave them the freedom to decide to repay their share of the deficit over a shorter period should they so choose; - the standard deficit recovery periods will be set at levels that safeguard the interests of the Fund by having regard to the Fund's judgement of the strength of covenant and the financial stability of individual employers; - individual employers will, at the discretion of the Fund, be able to increase their deficit recovery period up to the maximum deficit recovery period subject to providing assurance of greater strength of covenant and financial stability. (e.g. transferor Scheme employer consent, provision of a bond, a deposit, a parent company guarantee or other surety);

-- we will set standard and maximum deficit recovery periods for the remaining employers but will leave them the freedom to decide to repay their share of the deficit over a shorter period should they so choose; - the standard deficit recovery periods will be set at levels that safeguard the interests of the Fund by having regard to the Fund's judgement of the strength of covenant and the financial stability of individual employers; - individual employers will, at the discretion of the Fund, be able to increase their deficit recovery period up to the maximum deficit recovery period subject to providing assurance of greater strength of covenant and financial stability. (e.g. transferor Scheme employer consent, provision of a bond, a deposit, a parent company guarantee or other surety); - no reduction in the level of an employer's contributions will be allowed unless the deficit recovery period adopted by that employer is equal to or less than the standard deficit recovery period. - The deficit recovery periods for the following employers will be as follows:
+no reduction in the level of an employer's contributions will be allowed unless the deficit recovery period adopted by that employer is equal to or less than the standard deficit recovery period. • The deficit recovery periods for the grouped employers will be as follows:

-Employer Category Deficit Recovery Period

-town and parish councils 30 years (20 year period for purpose of any

-possible contribution reductions)

-Small admission bodies The average remaining working life of the small admission bodies' group work-forces as at 1 April
+Employer Category Deficit Recovery Period town and parish 30 years (20 year period for purpose of any councils possible contribution reductions) Small admission bodies The average remaining working life of the small admission bodies' group work-forces as at 1 April 2010

-2010